Shinjuku, Matsuki Bakery

 "See, it's the portal!" said Guilmon, sticking his claw in the strange, square light in front of them.
 It immediately began to disappear.

-"Whoa boy!" exclaimed Takato, pulling his partner away from it.
+"Whoa boy!" exclaimed Takato, pulling his partner away from the light and sighing with relief when his claw solidified again.
 "That was close!
-We don't know if it'll suck you in or anything, so stay away from it until tomorrow alright?"
+We don't know if it'll suck you in or anything, so stay away from it until tomorrow, alright?"

 "Hmm… okay!" said Guilmon, running back to the entrance of his tunnel and climbing back up into his and Dorumon's shed.